Autopawn/haskell-lectures/README.md

 # haskell-lectures
-Lecture presentations for functional programming in Haskell
+Lecture presentations in spanish for functional programming in Haskell.